 How to Begin a Career in IT

-Demand for Information Technology (IT) workers has risen by a staggering 35% over the last two years, due to the development of new technologies and the growth of the digital economy.
+Demand for Information Technology (IT) workers has risen rapidly, with 76% of IT decision-makers struggling to fill roles.
 There’s never been a better time to work in IT!
 Read on to discover how you can join this rapidly growing, dynamic sector.

 What is Information Technology?